ANNOUNCED AS TEMPORARYYes

-In order to be eligible for the scheme, the movie producer must fulfill a number of criterias listed in paragraphs 11-19, such as meet a certain category of films or secure at least 75% of the financing before applying for the state aid.
+In order to be eligible for the scheme, the movie producer must fulfil a number of criteria listed in paragraphs 11-19, such as meet a certain category of films or secure at least 75% of the financing before applying for the state aid.

 The overall budget is planned at about 240.2 million EUR with an annual budget of 38.6 million EUR.
 The maximum eligible aid intensity shall be 20% for goods and services, while the intensity of actor remuneration may not exceed 10%.
 The eligible costs used to calculate the aid intensities have to be below 80% of the entire budget.
 Furthermore, "beneficiares may spend at least 20% of the implementation budget in another member state" (par.
 7).